MDHope: Opioid-Related Text Message Support

 Safe Disposal of Prescription Medications

 You don't need to know someone struggling with addiction to make a difference in your community.
 The safe disposal of prescription medications prevents misuse and protects the environment.
 Twice a year, Marylanders can participate in the Prescription Drug Take-Back Initiative.
-The next event is October 24, 2020.
+They're held in the spring and fall.
 This one-day event allows Maryland residents to safely dispose of unwanted medications.